 Faculty – Class Teachers

-Taylor Womac Parent Child & Bridge Teacher ~ Wildflower Garden
+Taylor Womac Parent Child & Bridge Teacher ~ Wildflower Garden & Second Grade Co-Teacher

 Lindsey Schnell Preschool Teacher ~ Butterfly Garden

 Lindsey joined Great Oak School as an assistant for the Rose Garden in 2015 and began her Waldorf Teacher Training at Pleaides Initiative in Austin the same year.
 She grew up in the West Texas town of Midland where she worked in the oil and gas industry.
-Lindsey has four children ranging from 17 to 4.
+Lindsey has four children ranging from 25 to 12.
 She has been involved in community theatre as an actor, director and stage hand.
 She is also a runner, a vegetarian, a recent convert to trough gardening, and a live music fan.

 Mary Leigh Hall Preschool Teacher ~ Honeybee Hive